 Several literatures have shown that increases in collective outcome efficacy produce greater motivation.
-In the context of cooperating, interacting teams, a higher degree of collective outcome efficacy is associated with better group performance (Mulvey & Klein, 1998; Prussia &

-Kinicki, 1996; Riggs & Knight, 1994).
+In the context of cooperating, interacting teams, a higher degree of collective outcome efficacy is associated with better group performance (Mulvey & Klein, 1998; Prussia & Kinicki, 1996; Riggs & Knight, 1994).
 Higher collective efficacy is also positively associated with a variety of individual societal behaviors such as voting, donating, volunteering, and engaging in activism (Doherty & Webler, 2016; Lee, 2006; Roser-Renouf, Maibach, Leiserowitz, & Zhao, 2014).
-For example, in the context of pro-environmental behavior, a higher degree of collective outcome efficacy is associated with more pro-environmental intentions (Chen, 2015; Homburg & Stolberg, 2006; Jugert et al., 2016).
+For example, in the context of proenvironmental behavior, a higher degree of collective outcome efficacy is associated with more proenvironmental intentions (Chen, 2015; Homburg & Stolberg, 2006; Jugert et al., 2016).

 One potential danger of collective aggregation, however, is that it can set up the temptation to free-ride, which has been discussed at length in the social dilemmas literature (e.g., Dawes, 1980).
 Specifically, participants who picture 1,000 people donating may take advantage of the contributions of others at no personal cost.
 In this case, expecting others to contribute may lead people to hold back because they expect others to take care of the problem.
-This temptation is often compounded by the "sucker effect" - people want to avoid making a contribution that others take advantage of by not contributing (Kerr, 1983).
+This temptation is often compounded by the "sucker effect"-people want to avoid making a contribution that others take advantage of by not contributing (Kerr, 1983).
 We argue that aggregating the benefits of potential collective action may reduce these fears and temptations.
-Indeed, people do not always act selfishly (Crocker, Canevello, & Brown, 2017) and are often "conditional cooperators": they will reciprocate what they see or expect others to do (Fehr & Fischbacher, 2004).
-We argue that aggregating the benefits of pro-social actions from many people creates an image that others are or will be contributing, and will motivate greater contributions.
+Indeed, people do not always act selfishly (Crocker, Canevello, & Brown, 2017) and are often "conditional cooperators": They will reciprocate what they see or expect others to (Fehr & Fischbacher, 2004).
+We argue that aggregating the benefits of prosocial actions from many people creates an image that others are or will be contributing and will motivate greater contributions.
 Metaphorically, it is motivating to add a drop to a large bucket that appears to be on its way to being filled.
-Thus, we expect that people will be more motivated when they picture a large collective contribution - even though the contributions from others are purely hypothetical and not guaranteed.
+Thus, we expected that people would be more motivated when they picture a large collective contribution-even though the contributions from others are purely hypothetical and not guaranteed.

-H3: People will be more likely to engage in pro-social actions when the potential benefits from such actions are aggregated over many people compared to when they are aggregated over many days (holding constant the magnitude of the benefit).
+Hypothesis 3 (H3): People will be more likely to engage in prosocial actions when the potential benefits from such actions are aggregated over many people compared to when they are aggregated over many days (holding constant the magnitude of the benefit).

-H4: People will be more likely to perceive higher outcome efficacy when the potential benefits from action are aggregated over many people
+Hypothesis 4 (H4): People will be more likely to perceive higher outcome efficacy when the potential benefits from action are aggregated over many people.

-H5: The collective aggregation effect will be mediated by perceptions of outcome efficacy.
+Hypothesis 5 (H5): The collective aggregation effect will be mediated by perceptions of outcome efficacy.

 We conducted Experiment 1 to test H1.
-We examined a range of aggregation sizes (1, 10, 100, 1,000, and 10,000 people) to test the basic hypothesis that larger aggregations would become increasingly be more persuasive.
-In Experiment 1 (and also 3 and 4) the target action was to reduce television watching in order to reduce energy use.
+We examined a range of aggregation sizes (1; 10; 100; 1,000; and 10,000 people) to test the basic hypothesis that larger aggregations would become increasingly more persuasive.
+In Experiment 1 (and also Experiments 3 and 4), the target action was to reduce TV watching to reduce energy use.

+The research had Duke University Institutional Board Review approval.
 For each study, data collection was completed entirely before commencing data analysis.
 To ensure sufficient power for a medium effect size, we aimed for a sample size of 50 to 100 per cell in our designs.

 Participants.
-The participants were 506 American respondents (M{age} = 34.94; SD{age} = 11.20; 278 females) recruited from Amazon Mechanical Turk (AMT).
-In general, AMT participants are more nationally representative of the general population than typical in-person convenience samples such as college students (Berinsky, Huber, & Lenz, 2012; Paolacci & Chandler, 2014); nonetheless, AMT participants generally under-represent older and richer members of the population.
+The participants were 506 American respondents ($M{age} = 34.94$ years, SD = 11.20; 278 female) recruited from Amazon Mechanical Turk (AMT).
+In general, AMT participants are more nationally representative of the general population than are typical in-person convenience samples such as college students (Berinsky, Huber, & Lenz, 2012; Paolacci & Chandler, 2014); nonetheless, AMT participants generally underrepresent older and richer members of the population.